lk-geimfari/lk-geimfari.github.io/_posts/2020-07-05-note-about-comments-and-dead-code.md

 ---
 layout: post
-title: About useful and not so comments
+title: Note about comments and dead code
 date: 2020-07-05
-description: A teeny-tiny post about comments in the code.
+description: A teeny-tiny note about comments and dead code.
 ---

 Comments are something that can both: ruin your code and make it better.